MariiaZhytnikova/get_next_line/README.md

    - bt (backtrace): Prints the stack trace to see where the program crashed.
    - info locals: Lists all local variables in the current function.
    - info registers: Displays the CPU registers.
-   - list: Shows the source code around the current line.
    - step:        Steps into the next function call.
+   - run or r:    Executes the program from start to end.
+   - break or b:  Sets a breakpoint on a particular line.
+   - enable:      Enables a disabled breakpoint.
+   - disable:     Disables a breakpoint.
+   - list or l:   Shows the source code around the current line.
+   - print or p:  Displays the value of a variable.
-   - next: Steps over the next function call (i.e., executes it without stepping inside it).
+   - next or n:   Steps over the next function call (i.e., executes it without stepping inside it).
+   - clear:       Clears all breakpoints.
    - continue:    Continues the execution until the next breakpoint or error.
+   - quit or q:   Exits out of GDB.

 For example: